bcgov/entity/docs/Way of Working/Sprint Review.md

 ----
 PO´s can speak 2 min. each to the Sprint Goal - what they achieved - and what did not get completed this Sprint.

-#### Entities
-Description - ticket_number - presenter - <duration> mins
-#### Name Request
+#### Entities/Name Request
-Description - ticket_number - presenter - <duration> mins
+- Quick Search demo - Kaine

 #### Relationships
- Masking account number for PAD- 5514 - Amit 5 mins Masking account number on confirmation letter - 5563 - Amit 5 mins
+- Masking account number for PAD- 5514 - Amit 5 mins
+- Masking account number on confirmation letter - 5563 - Amit 5 mins
- Payment changes from PAD to BCOL and reverse - 5064 & 5095 - Loren
+- Payment changes from PAD to BCOL and reverse - 5064 & 5095 - Loren

 #### Action Items: